thecml/kubernetes-on-arm/README.md

  - `journalctl -xe`: Get the system log
  - `journalctl -xeu (service)`: Get logs for a service

-## Configuration

-There is a configuration file: `/etc/kubernetes/k8s.conf`, but it has only two options:
- - `K8S_MASTER_IP`: Points to the master in the cluster.
-If the node is master, it uses `127.0.0.1` (aka `localhost`).
-Default: `127.0.0.1`
- - `FLANNEL_SUBNET`: The subnet `flannel` should use.
-[More information](https://github.com/coreos/flannel#configuration).
-Default: `10.1.0.0/16`

-You can also customize the master containers´ flags in the file: `/etc/kubernetes/static/master/master.json`.
-There the configuration for the master components are.
-[Official file](https://github.com/kubernetes/kubernetes/blob/master/cluster/images/hyperkube/master-multi.json)

-You can put more `.json` files in `/etc/kubernetes/static/master` and `/etc/kubernetes/static/worker` if you want; they will come up as static pods.

-On Arch Linux, this file will override the default `eth0` settings.
-If you have a special `eth0` setup (or use some other network), edit this file to fit your use case: `/etc/systemd/network/dns.network`

 ## Troubleshooting

 If your cluster won't start, try `kube-config delete-data`.
 That will remove all data you store in `/var/lib/kubelet` and `/var/lib/kubernetes`.
-If you don't want to delete all data, but have to get Kubernetes up and running, you can answer `M`, when running `kube-config delete-data` and it will rename the affected directories like this: `{,old}`.
+If you don't want to delete all data, but have to get Kubernetes up and running, you can answer `M`, when running `kube-config delete-data` and it will rename `/var/lib/kubernetes` and `/var/lib/kubelet` to `/var/lib/kubernetesold` and `/var/lib/kubeletold` so you may restore them later.

 ## Beta version